-GAAP stands for generally accepted accounting principles.
+Generally accepted accounting principles ensure businesses use a standard method to report financial information.
 Think of these principles as a rulebook that companies follow when creating financial statements (e.g., income statement, balance sheet, and cash flow statement).
-Generally accepted accounting principles ensure businesses use a standard method to report financial information.

 Under GAAP, you need to structure your financial statements the same way from year to year.
 And, financial statement outlines should be the same as other businesses following GAAP.

 These accounting principles determine how to create financial statements.
 The standard format makes it easy for investors, lenders, and auditors to gather information about your business.

 With GAAP, you must also use accrual accounting.
 Accrual accounting is the most complex method that uses more advanced accounts, such as accounts payable and long-term liabilities.